ill-cam/wearables/CodeBook.md

 The values are normalized and bounded within [-1,1].

-The set of variables that were estimated from these signals and included in the "combined.csv" file are:
+The set of variables that were estimated from these signals and included in the "combined.txt" file are:

 *mean(): Mean value
 *std(): Standard deviation